This post may contain affiliate links. Read the full disclosure here.

 - Brown sugar – I love the color and flavor brown sugar offers.

 - Vanilla extract – A good quality extract is key.

 - Peanut butter – I prefer creamy peanut butter but crunchy would be great if you’re looking for added texture.
-Be sure to avoid natural peanut butter for best results.
+Be sure to avoid natural peanut butter for the best results.